syncfusion-content/javascript-docs/js/Diagram/Label.md

 The [offset](/api/js/ejdiagram#members:nodes-labels-offset "offset") property of label is used to align the labels based on fractions.
 0 represents top/left corner, 1 represents bottom/right corner, and 0.5 represents half of width/height.

+To set size for a nodes label, use [width](/api/js/ejdiagram#members:nodes-labels-width "width") and [height](/api/js/ejdiagram#members:nodes-labels-height "height") properties.

 The following image shows the relationship between the label position (black colored circle) and offset (fraction values).

 ![](/js/Diagram/Label_images/Label_img2.png)